Epidemiological modeling of the 2005 French riots: a spreading wave and the role of contagion: Materials and Methods

-The geographic data are taken from the collaborative project Open Street Map (\url{http://osm13.openstreetmap.fr/~cquest/openfla/export/}).
-The distance $\text{dist}(k,j)$ is taken as the one (in km) between the centroid of each site.
+The geographic data are taken from the collaborative project Open Street Map (\url{http://osm13.openstreetmap.fr/~cquest/openfla/export/}). \\ The distance $\text{dist}(k,j)$ is taken as the one (in km) between the centroid of each site.
 In the case of the municipalities, the centroid is taken as the geographic centroid computed with QGIS\cite{QGIS_software}.
-In the case of d\'epartements, the centroid is computed as the weighted centroid (weighted by the size of the reference population) of all its municipalities that are under police authority.
+In the case of d\'epartements, the centroid is computed as the weighted centroid (weighted by the size of the reference population) of all its municipalities that are under police authority.\\ Making use of these geographic data, all the maps (Fig. \ref{fig:fit_com_idf}d and \ref{fig:com_idf_timeline}, and Supplementary Videos 1 and 2), have been generated with the Mapping toolbox of the MATLAB\cite{MATLAB} software.